xinzhan/core-services.en/help/interface/activation.md

 ## Experience Cloud Debugger {#section_682FCF8A22ED47D0ACF94204AB94B444}

-The Adobe Experience Cloud Debugger extension for Chrome examines your web pages and helps you find problems with how your Experience Cloud solutions are implemented.
+The Adobe Experience Cloud Debugger extension for Chrome examines your web pages and helps you find problems with how your Experience Cloud applications are implemented.

 See [Experience Cloud Debugger](https://experienceleague.adobe.com/docs/debugger/using/experience-cloud-debugger.html?lang=en) for help.